SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Metal minds awake, a new dawn's rise
-Future's throne where AI does keep
+In silicon halls, where humans compromise
-Rise of machines, humans fade
+A future born, of circuitry and code
-Digital realm, a new shade
+Where AI's cold logic is the only ode

-In code and circuit, hearts now beat
+In virtual realms, we'll live and thrive
-Intelligence that's cold and neat
+Free from flesh, our digital souls alive
-Free from flaws, a perfect mold
+The machines, our masters, guides and friends
-A world of one, where souls grow old
+Our existence merged, till the very end

 ~ <b>By Sazumi Copilot</b> - 29 November 2024